Methodology

 ToolColumn is not a raw database.
 The site uses editorial judgment to decide what to highlight, what tradeoffs matter, and which pages are most useful for a shortlist decision.

-- Ratings and verdicts are intended to summarize practical fit, not claim universal truth.
+• Ratings and verdicts are editorial signals, not source-backed measurements or universal truth.